MapsPeople/docs/src/cms/index.md

 * **"Active to and from":** If required, select a time period during which the Location will be active.
 "Active" in this case means it is visible on the map, and shows up in search results.
 Leave the date fields empty if the Location should always be displayed

 Remember to save before clicking on another Location or changing the page, otherwise your changes will be lost.
 To save the changes, click "Save”.

+## Export Map

+Export Map is an add-on feature that can be enabled for a Solution.
+Once enabled, it allows for PNG export of the MapsIndoors imagery for printing purposes.
+The export will not include the underlying Google Maps due to terms of use.

+The Export Map service has a limit of 8000 x 8000 pixels.
+Clicking the Download icon button on the bottom right opens a new tab with the PNG.

+### Usage (scale)

+Sets the scale of the export imagery.

+* Web (1) will export the same pixel size as selected on-screen.
+* Retina (2) will export two times the pixels.
+* Print (4) will export four times the pixels.

+### Display Settings

+Allows toggling visible features on the exported map, such as Icons, Location Types, and Labels.

+You can also rotate the map and set the size of the screen selection.
+The max is 2000 x 2000.

+### Preview

+Preview is especially helpful when using rotation or larger-than-monitor exports.

 ## Venue